What is a Pre-Sentence Investigation, or PSI?

 - If for some reason you withdraw your plea and your case goes to trial after the PSI, the only way your PSI statements can be used against you is if you take the stand at trial, and then testify under oath in a way that is inconsistent with the statements you made at the PSI.
 So, tell the truth in the PSI, just like you tell the truth on the stand in a courtroom.

 - When you are at a PSI for a DWI, the intake officer will ask you what happened that evening.
 Don't downplay any aspect of it.
 Don't say you didn't feel drunk, or that you thought you were okay to drive.
-The probation officer is going to report whether you have any remorse, and whether you understand the seriousness of the crime you pled to.
-If you deny doing anything wrong, or if you downplay your behavior, the judge may very well reject your plea, and set the case down for trial.
+The probation officer is going to report whether you have any remorse and whether you understand the seriousness of the crime you pled to.
+If you deny doing anything wrong, or if you downplay your behavior, the judge may very well reject your plea and set the case down for trial.
 This is not a time to act like what you did was not a big deal.
+The probation officer won't actually ask, "Do you feel remorse?"
+They will ask other questions, like these:

 Here is contact information for a few nearby Probation Offices: